-To get the most from this program, complete all 5 sessions which include 4 self-modules.
+To get the most from this program, complete all 5 sessions which include 4 selfmodules.
 Each session should be completed in sequence before moving on to the next session.

-This is all about "training attention"...
+This is all about "training attention" . . .
+Practice-to-Habit Strategies

+This is an "experiential" training program.
 Set aside personal doubts & skepticism temporarily!
 Do readings, exercises, homework.
 Practice, practice, practice!
 Next Sessions